nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ________________________________________________________________________________________________________________________
 ```

 #### 3.1.2 Listing all subjects: `list` <a name="list"></a>

 Prints a list of all subjects in the main list.

 Format: `list`

-- Use this command whenever you need to see a list of all the subjects you have keyed into the application
+- Use this command whenever you need to see a list of all the subjects you have keyed into the application.
-- The appplication will print the title of all the subjects in your list on the command line
+- The application will print the title of all the subjects in your list on the command line.

 Example of usage:
 ```
 list
 ```

 Expected output:
 ```
 ____________________________________________________________
 Here are the subject(s) in your list: